-MARYLAND COMPREHENSIVE ASSESSMENT PROGRAM (MCAP) HIGH SCHOOL ASSESSMENT (HSA) REQUIREMENTS ^{1,2,3,4} These assessment requirements are subject to change by Maryland State Department of Education (MSDE).
-Course credit earned in Algebra 1 AND • Pass the Algebra 1 assessment prior to 2019-2020 OR • Take the Algebra 1 assessment Course credit earned in English 10 or equivalent, or English 10 for ELs AND • Take the English Language Arts/Literacy assessment Course credit earned in National, State, and Local Government or equivalent AND • Take the Government assessment SCIENCE Course credit earned in Biology or equivalent, AND Take the Life Science Maryland Integrated Science Assessment
+MARYLAND COMPREHENSIVE ASSESSMENT PROGRAM (MCAP) These assessment requirements are subject to change by Maryland State Department of Education (MSDE).
+ALGEBRA 1 Course credit earned in Algebra 1 AND Pass the Algebra 1 assessment prior to 2019-2020 OR Take the Algebra 1 assessment If the Algebra 1 course was passed during 2019-2020, a COVID waiver was awarded to meet the assessment requirement.
+No additional test participation is required and the student's test status will read as "Not Required."
+ENGLISH 10 Course credit earned in English 10 or equivalent, or English 10 for ELs AND • Take the English Language Arts/Literacy assessment GOVERNMENT Course credit earned in National, State, and Local Government or equivalent AND • Take the Government assessment SCIENCE Course credit earned in Biology or equivalent, AND • Take the Life Science Assessment

-1 Substitute Test: Students earning qualifying scores on substitute tests (AP/IB) will meet the MCAP HSA requirement in that content area.
+1 Substitute Test: Students earning qualifying scores on substitute tests (AP/IB) will meet the MCAP requirement in that content area.